kosbr/kosbr.github.io/_posts/2017-10-27-creation-swarm.markdown

 ---
 layout: post
 title:  "docker swarm cluster creation"
-date:   2017-09-19 10:30:39 +0600
+date:   2017-10-27 10:30:39 +0600
 categories:
-tags: Docker
+tags: Docker Swarm Microservices
 ---

 In the previous post, I described the docker swarm cluster for simple CRUD application.
 This article clarifies how to create it step by step.
-Please, look throw the previous post before reading this one.
+Please, look throw the [previous][previous]{:target="_blank"} post before reading this one.
 ![Nodes](/images/articles/cluster/nodes-list.png)

 ### Given